willjreid/busMall/user_stories.md

 I want to be able to review three products at a time and click on the item I would most like to purchase, then see a new set of images
 So I can compare items in a relevant sample size.

+As a prospective customer
+I want to see my survey in a styled page featuring a custom font So I know that BusMall is a professional organization.

+As a prospective customer
+I would like to see my results encorporated in a chart So I understand the relative popularity of items in an easily-diguestable format.

 As a BusMall supplier
 I want focus group members to see a random sample of products for 25 iterations So I can draw conclusions about which products they prefer